tharani247/tharani247/README.md

 # Hello People 👋

-## This is tharani vadde , computer science student (2019-2023) in batchelor's of technology from KL University.
+## This is tharani, computer science student (2019-2023) in batchelor's of technology from KL University.
 ## 👨🏻‍💻 I have strong cloud computing skills and Full Stack development skills
 ## 🎯Very ambitious and Super curious girl to learn and seek everything
 ## 💪I would love to exercise ad meditate every single day